yochaigal/cairn/resources/monsters/red-dragon.md

 - Flaming titans of smoke and fire, boasting a greater wingspan than any of their brethren.
 Lair close to volcanos and lava flows.
 - Immune to fire damage of any kind.
 Ice and water evaporate on contact.
-- **Fire Breath**: Deals 8 STRdamage to anyone nearby, destroying all mundane armor it touches in the process.
+- **Fire Breath**: Deals 8 STR damage to anyone nearby, destroying all mundane armor it touches in the process.